allenlooplee/open-piggy-legacy/README.md

 This will deploy the smart contract to an in-memory instance of Hardhat Network on your local machine.

+To deploy the smart contract to a live network, follow [Hardhat documentation](https://hardhat.org/tutorial/deploying-to-a-live-network) or simply paste the code into [Remix IDE](https://remix-ide.readthedocs.io/en/latest/run.html) for easy deployment.

 ### References

 1. [Quick start](https://hardhat.org/ignition/docs/getting-started#quick-start)